IABTechLab/uid2-self-serve-portal/DeploymentSteps.md

 If you're creating a PR with manual steps, please add the steps to the Next section.
 When doing a deployment, increase the version in `package.json`, create a section for that version number, and move any pending manual changes to that new section.

+Don't delete old sections - just leave them towards the bottom of the file, and add new things at the top.

 ## Next (pending changes for the next coming release)

 None yet!